521.000 - Health, Safety and Emergency Management

 Health Services maintains a list of the required contents of the first aid kit as well as information on location (building-room) of each kit.
 Employees should know the location of the first aid kit for their area.
 Each area's first aid kit will be checked and restocked by one or more persons appointed by the administrator or supervisor responsible for the area.
 First aid supplies are available through Health Services and are the responsibility of the division/department.

-Communications with faculty, staff, students, local, state, and federal officials, and the broader community will be conducted in accordance with the established Emergency Communication Plan.
-All faculty, staff and students are encouraged to sign up with the designated alert system to ensure they receive the earliest possible notification of an event.
-Faculty, staff and students can register at https://www.getrave.com/login/clark.
+Communications with administrators, faculty, staff, students, local, state, and federal officials, and the broader community will be conducted in accordance with the established Emergency Communication Plan.
+All administrators, faculty, staff and students are automatically registered in the Rave alert notification system and will receive regular reminders from Emergency Management to confirm that a current, working cell number is properly listed within the Rave system.
+Administrators, faculty, staff and students can access Rave at https://www.getrave.com/login/clark.

 In the event of an infectious disease outbreak (e.g., measles, bird flu, etc.) the College will respond in accordance with policy 521.035 – INFECTIOUS DISEASE RESPONSE.